powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 #### _Load Data_

 Every _Load Data_ record represents one load.
-Multiple loads are allowed at a PSS®E bus by specifying one _Load Data_ record with the same bus and different load identifier.
+Multiple loads are allowed at the same bus by specifying one _Load Data_ record with the same bus and different load identifier.
 Each record defines a new load in the PowSyBl grid model associated with its corresponding voltage level and with the following attributes:
 - **Id** according to the pattern `<n>-L<m>` where `n` represents the PSS®E bus number (field `I` in the _Load Data_ record) and `m` is the PSS®E alphanumeric load identifier (field `ID` in the _Load Data_ record).
 - **ConnectableBus** PowSyBl bus identifier assigned to the PSS®E bus number (field `I` in the _Load Data_ record).
 - **P0** Active power.
 It is copied from PSS®E field `PL`.
 - **Q0** Reactive power.
 It is copied from PSS®E field `QL`.

-The load is connected to the connectableBus if load status (field `STATUS` in the _Load Data_ record) is `1` (In-service).
+The load is connected to the ConnectableBus if load status (field `STATUS` in the _Load Data_ record) is `1` (In-service).

 PSS®E supports loads with three different characteristics: Constant Power, Constant Current and Constant Admittance.
-The current version only takes into consideration the Constant Power discarding the Constant Current component (fields `IP` and `IQ` in the _Load Data_ record) and the Constant Admittance component (fields `YP` and `YQ` in the _Load Data_ record).
+The current version only takes into consideration the Constant Power component, discarding the Constant Current component (fields `IP` and `IQ` in the _Load Data_ record) and the Constant Admittance component (fields `YP` and `YQ` in the _Load Data_ record).

 #### _Fixed Bus Shunt Data_

-Each  _Fixed Bus Shunt Data_ record defines a PowSyBl shunt compensator with a linear model and in both models it is possible to define multiple shunts at a bus.
+Each  _Fixed Bus Shunt Data_ record defines a PowSyBl shunt compensator with a linear model and a single section.
+It is possible to define multiple fixed shunts at the same bus.
 The PowSyBl shunt compensator is associated with its corresponding voltage level and has the following attributes:

 - **Id** according to the pattern `<n>-SH<m>` where `n` represents the PSS®E bus number (field `I` in the _Fixed Bus Shunt Data_ record) and `m` is the PSS®E alphanumeric shunt identifier (field `ID` in the _Fixed Bus Shunt Data_ record).
 - **ConnectableBus** PowSyBl bus identifier assigned to the PSS®E bus number (field `I` in the _Fixed Bus Shunt Data_ record).